In the below test case a div with

 On a block-level, table-cell, table-caption or inline-block element whose content is composed of inline-level elements, 'line-height' specifies the minimal height of line boxes within the element.
 The minimum height consists of a minimum height above the block's baseline and a minimum depth below it, exactly as if each line box starts with a zero-width inline box with the block's font and line height properties (what TEX calls a "strut").

 The above is true in all browsers except IE7-.

 In transitional (almost standards) and quirks mode the line-height of the div is ignored, the height of the line boxes is the 'normal' line-height based on the font size of the span.

 This is somewhat similar to the fact that in transitional and quirks mode a block containing only an image has just the height of the image, while in standards mode it behaves as if some text were present, with the text properties in effect on the block itself.

 If the span has display block, the line-height of the div is ignored, since the following part of the above quotation is no more true:

 block-level … element whose content is composed of inline-level elements.

 Like the first case, but with white space between div and span tags.
 Makes a difference in IE7- only where the last line gets a double line-height.

-This page in transitional mode line-height, block elements - Transitional, in quirks mode line-height, block elements - Quirks
+This page in standards mode line-height, block elements - Standards, in transitional mode line-height, block elements - Transitional

 Related: line-height measurement units and inheritance